 Support the Land & Water Conservation Fund

-Funded exclusively by the revenue from federal offshore oil and gas leases, the LWCF provides for the preservation and management of America’s National Parks, Wildlife Refuges and Forests, as well as the expansion of recreational access, the targeted conservation of threatened forests, the protection of endangered and threatened species and the establishment of urban parks and preserves across the country.
+Funded exclusively by the revenue from federal offshore oil and gas leases, the LWCF provides for the preservation and management of America’s National Parks, Wildlife Refuges and Forests, as well as the expansion of recreational access, the targeted conservation of threatened lands and waters, the protection of endangered and threatened species and the establishment of urban parks and preserves across the country.

-What does this mean for Georgia?
+What does the Land & Water Conservation Fund mean for Georgia?

 What are the economic benefits of conservation in Georgia?

 Recreational access to our public lands for fishing, hunting, camping and exploring are a tremendous boom to Georgia’s economy.
-According to the Outdoor Industry Association, such “active outdoor recreation supports $23 billion in consumer spending in Georgia, 231,000 jobs across Georgia which generate $7 billion in wages and salaries, and produces nearly $1.3 billion annually in state and local tax revenue.”
+According to the Outdoor Industry Association, such “active outdoor recreation supports $27.3 billion in consumer spending in Georgia, 238,000 jobs across Georgia which generate $8.1 billion in wages and salaries, and produces nearly $1.8 billion annually in state and local tax revenue.”